puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/debug/debug-cluster/audit.md

 - `audit-log-truncate-max-batch-size` maximum size in bytes of the batch sent to the underlying backend.
 - `audit-log-truncate-max-event-size` maximum size in bytes of the audit event sent to the underlying backend.

-By default truncate is disabled in both `webhook` and `log`, a cluster administrator should set `audit-log-truncate-enabled` or `audit-webhook-truncate-enabled` to enable the feature.
+By default truncate is turned off in both `webhook` and `log`, a cluster administrator should set `audit-log-truncate-enabled` or `audit-webhook-truncate-enabled` to enable the feature.

 ## {{% heading "whatsnext" %}}